thought-machine/please/README.md

 Similarly to the instructions above, you'll need a python interpreter.
-Having PyPy, python2 and python3 installed will allow you to build all the possible engines & therefore packages etc, but just python2 is enough for the build to succeed.
+Having PyPy, python2 and python3 installed will allow you to build all the possible engines & therefore packages etc, but just python2 is enough for the build to succeed, as long as you have cffi installed as mentioned above.

 You'll need to have dependencies for the various helper programs of Please installed in order to build it.
 At the moment the minimal